oresat/oresat-linux/docs/general_design/software.rst

 -------------

-Non-OLAF apps can be used, but if possible it should be avoided, it's hard enough to mantain all the OreSat software projects.
+Non-OLAF apps can be used, but if possible it should be avoided, it's hard enough to maintain all the OreSat software projects.

 Any non-OLAF app should have interfaces (like sockets), that OLAF app can connect to get health / status info as well as control the non-OLAF app.